super-phreak/poshmon/README.md

 * `-Random`

 You can add `-Scroll` and `-ScrollLength` to Auto-scroll through the Pokedex.
 E.X. `Show-Pokedex -Random -Scroll 5` will show 6 (The orginal Pokémon + 5 moves).
 You can do infinite scrolling by passing `-Scroll -1`.
+You can press any key to quit out.

 ## Current Objectives
 - [x] Python scripts to scrape Gameboy ROM binaries and gather the Pokémon